alphagov/govuk-design-system-backlog-prototype/CONTRIBUTING.md

 ## Publishing content

-Before something can be published in the Design System it must meet the [Design System criteria](CRITERIA.md).

 If you're assigned to an issue and believe it's ready to be published, add a 'ready' label to it.

-The Design System Team will review any code and the Design System Working Group will review the design and guidance.
+The Design System Team will review the issue and work with you to prepare it for assurance by the [Design System working group](WORKING_GROUP.MD).

+Once the working group has assured the issue it will be published in the Design System.